-3.6.
-Swapping
+3.7 Swapping

 Swapping is a method in which certain fields in a record are switched with the corresponding fields in another record.
-While it is a good way to assure confidentiality, it typically distorts distributions and key statistics severely (Little 1993).
-Kim and Winkler (1995) used a modified swapping procedure that was restricted so that means and covariances were preserved in certain subdomains.
+While it is a good way to assure confidentiality, it typically distorts distributions and key statistics severely (Little [16]).
+Kim and Winkler [14] used a modified swapping procedure that was restricted so that means and covariances were preserved in certain subdomains.
 They applied their swapping procedure to a small percentage (<1%) of the records that the additive noise procedure could not effectively protect from disclosure.
-On specified subdomains, means and covariances could be preserved.
 On a few important subdomains, the means and covariances were often only slightly distorted because the percentage of swapping was very low.
 If we analyze variables in a subdomain with significantly different properties than other subdomains, then we need to be careful that the swapping does not seriously distort statistics in the subdomain.
-For instance, if we analyze a subdomain of individuals owning stock, then we want to assure that the swapping does not distort dividend and other stock-related income.
-When a small percentage of swapping is combined with additive noise, we will refer to it as the second hybrid additive-noise masking technique.
+We refer to the combination of a small percentage of swapping with additive noise as the second hybrid additive-noise masking technique.